 One of Italy's largest monasteries, the gigantic Certosa di Pavia was built during the 14th and 15th centuries.
 Admire the church's intricate vaulted ceiling, collection of frescoes, and detailed Lombard-style facade.
 The Grand Cloister main inner courtyard measures more than 125 m (410 ft) long.
-Arrange your visit to Certosa di Pavia and discover more family-friendly attractions in Certosa di Pavia using our Certosa di Pavia vacation route planner.
+Add Certosa di Pavia and other attractions to your Certosa di Pavia trip itinerary using our Certosa di Pavia day trip planning tool .

 Create an itinerary including Certosa di Pavia